magnetophon/DEL2/README.md

 - Optional individual settings per tap
 - Optional auxiliary outputs per tap
 - BPM sync, scale and quantization
+- Tap the rhythm using your computer keyboard or side-channel audio
 - A third mode for the mutes:
   - In instrument-mode, the first note you play will be silent, and start recording a new pattern, as always.
     The next eight notes will be like playing an sampler, that plays the sample you started recording at the beginning of the pattern.